Gef0lt/Python-analysis-project/README.md

-This is my project on McDonald's Menu analysis
+This is my project on McDonald's Menu analysis//
-\n To work correctly, pandas & plotly libs should be installed
+To work correctly, pandas & plotly libs should be installed